 The definition excludes any person that is deemed to be exclusively a resident of another country for purposes of the application of any tax treaty.
-In addition, special considerations apply to a "foreign investment holding company" as defined in the Act.
+In addition, special considerations apply to a "foreign investment entity" as defined in section 1(1).